ROCm/HIP/docs/markdown/hip_porting_guide.md

 #### cuda.h

-The hcc path provides an empty cuda.h file.
+The HIP-Clang path provides an empty cuda.h file.
 Some existing CUDA programs include this file but don't require any of the functions.

 ### Choosing HIP File Extensions